rems-project/cn-pKVM-hyp-allocator/README.md

 I'm currently working on the CN specified in .cn_version.
 There may be a better way to handle this, but since this workaround is simple, I'm going with it for now (even if it feels a bit awkward).

+## Benchmark for Performance Comparison

+The branch `fulminate-exp-base` serves as the base for the complete specification of `hyp_alloc`.
+In the `efficiency-experiments/` directory, there are patch files for this branch that introduce some specification bugs discovered during spec-writing.
+Additionally, there is a note about the benchmark in `efficiency-experiments/benchmark.txt`.